Shivter14/Shivtanium/README.md

 winAero=
 ```
 - `scene` is the background.
 It should contain VT sequences that erase the screen.
 - `sceneBGcolor` is the color for the background.
-Since DWM uses window moving techniques that don't redraw the background, a generic background color is needed.
+Since BatchWindows uses window moving techniques that don't redraw the background, a generic background color is needed.

 - `BGcolor` is the background color for a window.
 - `FGcolor` is the foreground color for a window.